Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Calculation of discrepancy values

-This problem can be reformulated as the following second-order cone programming problem:
+Problem~\eqref{eq:12} can be reformulated as the second-order cone programming problem:

 where $|\cdot|$ denotes the element-wise modulus of a complex vector.
-Moreover, for some special cases such as Hermitian and skew-Hermitian matrices, the optimization problem has a closed form solution.
+The optimal objective function value of~\eqref{eq:13} equals $\sum_{i=1}^k \delta_i(\ma)$.

-We can see that for any normal matrix $\ma$ we have $\delta_1(\ma)=\delta_2(\ma)=R$, where $R$ corresponds to the radius of the smallest circle containing all the eigenvalues; see Fig.~\ref{fig:mesh1}.
+Notice that for any normal matrix $\ma$ we have $\delta_1(\ma)=\delta_2(\ma)=R$, where $R$ corresponds to the radius of the smallest circle containing all the eigenvalues; see Fig.~\ref{fig:mesh1}.
 Also, we can see that the optimum $\alpha$ which minimizes $\|\ma-\alpha\mi_n\|_{(n)}$ is just the geometric median of the eigenvalues in the two-dimensional complex plane.